-The following table sets forth information as of June 30, 2019, with respect to compensation plans (including individual compensation arrangements) under which equity securities of the Company are authorized for issuance, aggregated as follows:
+The following table sets forth information as of June 30, 2020 with respect to compensation plans (including individual compensation arrangements) under which equity securities of the Company are authorized for issuance, aggregated as follows:

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants, and rights (a) e eighted-average exercise price of estanding options, warrants and rights Remaining available for future issuance under equity compensation plans - excluding securities reflected in column (a)

-Equity compensation plans approved by

-security holders 341,195 \$ 16.95 32,000
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) exe outst ighted average ercise price of tanding options eants and rights (b) Remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 341,195 \$ 16.95 None Equity compensation plans not approved by security holders None N/A None Total 341,195 \$ 16.95 None

-Equity compensation

-plans not approved by security holders N/A N/A N/A

-Total 341,195 \$ 16.95 32,000

-1 Otal 371,173 Ψ 10.75 32,000

-- (a) There were 341,195 stock options outstanding as of June 30, 2019. - (b) Reflects the weighted-average exercise price of all outstanding options. - (c) As of June 30, 2019, there were 32,000 shares available for future issuance under the 2010 Omnibus Employee Incentive Plan.
+(a) There were 341,195 stock options outstanding as of June 30, 2020.

+(b) Reflects the weighted average exercise price of all outstanding options.